About Trigger Enable/Disable Rules

 If it is desirable to disable the database triggers during the masking operations then a Trigger Manager rule can be implemented to automate the task.
 A Trigger Manager rule is a container which manages the execution of a number of subsidiary actions which perform the trigger disable or enable.

 Important Note: The Trigger Manager rule is only aware of the triggers given to it by the Rule Controller.
 To refresh the list of triggers known to the Trigger Manager rule, first refresh the triggers in the Rule Controller using the Refresh Triggers button on Options tab of the edit Rule Controller form.
 This retrieves an up-to-date list from the target database.
-Once the Rule Controller has been updated, use the Refresh Trigger List button on the Trigger Manager Rule form to refresh the list inside the Trigger Manager rule.
+Once the Rule Controller has been updated and saved, a dialogue will popup to allow refreshing the trigger information in Trigger Managers rules automatically.

 Once the Trigger Manager rule has begun to execute, the trigger disable/enable operations will proceed in parallel using the full number of threads specified on the Run Statistics tab until all specified triggers have been operated on.